-Gunkanjima is an island located 15km off the coast of Nagasaki.
-Its name (battleship island) refers to its characteristic shape.
+Gunkanjima is located 15km off the coast of Nagasaki.
+Its name, Japanese for battleship island, refers to its characteristic shape.

 The place has been a ghost island since the 70s.
 Before that, it was inhabited by thousands of miners, producing coal from its undersea mines.
 When petroleum became a commodity, coal mining lost its significance.
 Production was shut down and the settlement abandoned.